apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines RuntimeClassName for all Pods managed by this component.</p>
+<p>Defines runtimeClassName for all Pods managed by this Component.</p>
 </td>
 </tr>
 <tr>